 In response, park planners and community activists sought ways to preserve and enhance much of Van Cortlandt’s natural splendor and improve its built facilities.
 In 1983, the Parks Commissioner established an Administrator’s Office to oversee all aspects of the park’s maintenance, operations, and management.
 Primary achievements include the creation of a natural resources crew to actively care for Van Cortlandt’s forests, meadows, and wetlands; major park renovations such as the main entrance at Broadway and Van Cortlandt Park South and the Cross Country Running Course; and increased children’s programs, volunteer activities, and special events.

-In 1992, a group of Bronx residents concerned about on-going cuts in the Parks Department budget founded the Friends of Van Cortlandt Park to assist Parks’ efforts to protect, promote, and preserve this invaluable greenspace.
-Their flagship project — a Summer Teen Program — emphasizes the Friends’ commitment to youth involvement in the park.
-The group continues to promote public participation in Van Cortlandt Park and fund-raise for renovation projects and special programs.
+In 1992, a group of Bronx residents concerned about on-going cuts in the Parks Department budget founded the Friends of Van Cortlandt Park to assist Parks’ efforts to protect, promote, and preserve this invaluable green space.
+Recently, the Van Cortlandt Conservancy joined with the Friends of Van Cortlandt Park to create the Van Cortlandt Alliance.
+VCTC members volunteer their time and energy to support many of the Alliance programs such as park clean ups and trail maintenance.
+For more information please visit https://vancortlandt.org.